Defensive AEO: Protecting Your Brand Narrative in AI Responses

 For errors originating from public knowledge bases, the remediation path is direct: update Wikidata, request corrections from Wikipedia, and update your Google Knowledge Panel through Search Console.
 For errors originating from third-party websites, contact the source and request corrections, or publish authoritative counter-content that AI models will encounter during retrieval.

 For narrative distortion originating from your own content, the remediation is within your direct control.
 Audit your entire content corpus for outdated descriptions, legacy product mentions, and historical positioning statements that no longer reflect your current brand.
 Update or remove this content to prevent AI models from citing it.
-This connects directly to addressing semantic dilution by ensuring every piece of your owned content reinforces your current narrative.
+This connects directly to addressing Semantic Dilution: Why Fragmented Content is Neutralizing Your Brand’s AI Signal by ensuring every piece of your owned content reinforces your current narrative.

 Brand Authority in AI Search